markmoxon/elite-source-code-6502-second-processor/README.md

 The source files on the source disc do not build as they are; some massaging is required, as described in [this thread on Stardot](https://stardot.org.uk/forums/viewtopic.php?t=14607).
 Note also that the `P.DIALS2P` file on the source disc has some erroneous dots in the right-hand side of the dashboard; a fixed version is available in the `images` folder in this repository, and this fixed version was used to build the reference binaries in the `extracted` folder.

 The `extracted/workspaces` folder contains binary files that match the workspaces in the original game binaries (a workspace being a block of memory, such as `LBUF` or `LSX2`).
 Instead of initialising workspaces with null values like BeebAsm, the original BBC Micro source code creates its workspaces by simply incrementing the `P%` and `O%` program counters, which means that the workspaces end up containing whatever contents the allocated memory had at the time.
 As the source files are broken into multiple BBC BASIC programs that run each other sequentially, this means the workspaces in the source code tend to contain either fragments of these BBC BASIC source programs, or assembled code from an earlier stage.
 This doesn't make any difference to the game code, which either intialises the workspaces at runtime or just ignores their initial contents, but if we want to be able to produce byte-accurate binaries from the modern BeebAsm assembly process, we need to include this "workspace noise" when building the project, and that's what the binaries in the `extracted/workspaces` folder are for.
-These binaries are only loaded by the `encrypt` build target; for the `build` target, workspaces are initialised with zeroes.
+These binaries are only loaded by the `encrypt` target; for the `build` target, workspaces are initialised with zeroes.

 Here's an example of how these binaries are included, in this case for the `LBUF` workspace in the `ELTB` section: